 Proteins in peanuts are similar in structure to those in tree nuts.
 For this reason, people who are allergic to peanuts can also be allergic to tree nuts, such as almonds, Brazil nuts, walnuts, hazelnuts, macadamia nuts, pistachios, pecans, and cashews.
 Please do not send these nuts or their derivatives to camp (e.g., peanut butter, almond butter).

-Consider: frozen grapes, frozen bananas sliced, watermelon, strawberries, carrot or celery sticks, broccoli, beef jerky, cheese crackers, canned tuna or chicken, trail mix without nuts, dried fruit, pickles, crackers and hard cheeses (e.g., cheddar, colby and provolone), pudding cup, fruit cups, applesauce cup, chips, raisins, dried fruit, almond butter, yogurt raisins, granola bar, summer sausage, crackers, Goldfish, pumpkin seeds, protein bar, dry cereal, muffins.
+Consider: frozen grapes, frozen bananas sliced, watermelon, strawberries, carrot or celery sticks, broccoli, beef jerky, cheese crackers, canned tuna or chicken, trail mix without nuts, dried fruit, pickles, crackers and hard cheeses (e.g., cheddar, colby and provolone), pudding cup, fruit cups, applesauce cup, chips, raisins, dried fruit, yogurt raisins, summer sausage, crackers, Goldfish, pumpkin seeds, dry cereal, muffins-- With OUT nuts.
 Perishable or refrigerated foods, such as mayonnaise, meats, eggs, or leftovers are not allowed at camp.

 The trading post is stocked with camp refreshments.
 We will have refreshments for sale during dinner, free time, and before and after camp.
 Bring some money to take advantage of this!
-The amount each boy actually spends will depend on his personal needs and whether his interests require special purchases.
-Items typically include candy, and crackers, flavored water and new for 2018: lunchable type food for dinner.
+The amount each Scout actually spends will depend on their personal needs and whether their interests require special purchases.
+Items typically include candy, and crackers, flavored water and lunchable type food for dinner.